 Janice’s REWIND story

-Janice has been taking part in ICS Health & Wellbeing’s Diabetes REWIND Programme to reduce her weight, live a healthier lifestyle and reduce her type 2 diabetes.
+Janice has been taking part in Xyla Health & Wellbeing’s Diabetes REWIND Programme to reduce her weight, live a healthier lifestyle and reduce her type 2 diabetes.
 The programme consists of total diet replacement, using soups and shakes, food reintroduction and maintenance for long-term sustained results.
 We asked her some questions about her journey on the programme so far.

 Q. How did you hear about us?